Is Fracking Bad for the Environment? (All You Need to Know!)

 How Does Fracking Work?

-The process involves drilling down into the earth and injecting a mixture of water, sand, chemicals, and other materials at a high pressure to create small fractures within shale formations to release the oil and gas inside.
+The process involves drilling into the earth and injecting a mixture of water, sand, chemicals, and other materials at high pressure to create small fractures within shale formations, releasing the oil and gas inside.

-The facture enables allows the oil and gas to flow out to the head of the well either vertically or horizontally, depending on how it is drilled.
+The fracture allows the oil and gas to flow out to the head of the well either vertically or horizontally, depending on how it is drilled.

 Key steps involved in the fracking process:

-1. At a fracking site, a well around two to three kilometers deep is drilled.
+1. A well around two to three kilometers deep is drilled at a fracking site.

-2. A mixture of water, chemicals, and sand will be pumped in to create small fractures in the shale rock.
+2. Water, chemicals, and sand will be pumped to create minor fractures in the shale rock.

-3. Because shale is porous, the rock contains lots of tiny pockets that trap natural gas.
-When the water, chemicals, and sand are pumped in, they open fissures in the rock.
-This connects the pockets and enables the shale gas to rise up to the surface.
+3. Because shale is porous, it contains many tiny pockets that trap natural gas.
+When water, chemicals, and sand are pumped in, they open fissures in the rock, connecting the pockets and enabling the shale gas to surface.

-4. Once the gas reaches the surface, it is then processed, and the contaminated wastewater is taken away to be treated.
+4. Once the gas reaches the surface, it is processed, and the contaminated wastewater is removed for treatment.

-The process takes anywhere from three to five days on average.
-Once the fracturing operation is complete, the well is ready to produce oil and natural gas for years or even decades to come.
+The process takes an average of three to five days.
+Once the fracturing operation is complete, the well will produce oil and natural gas for years or even decades.

-The oil and natural gas extracted are stored and refined to be used for energy generation and consumption.
+The oil and natural gas extracted are stored and refined for energy generation and consumption.

 Advantages of Fracking